based on Reviews

 Possible indications for carnitine supplementation

-• aging (lower endogenous carnitine synthesis)
+• Aging (reduced endogenous carnitine synthesis)

-• Depression in Seniors
+• Depression in senior citizens

-• Age-related deterioration of cognitive abilities, dementia
+• Age-related decline in cognitive abilities, dementia

 • Cardiovascular diseases (intermittent claudication, angina pectoris, myocardial infarction, congestive heart failure, myocarditis, ventricular extrasystoles, cardiomyopathy, hypertension, stroke, Raynaud's syndrome)